What muscles does cycling work? A physiologist’s guide to building power

 As the pedal reaches the bottom of the stroke, the gastrocnemius and soleus (calf muscles) activate to plantarflex the foot (point the toes downward slightly).
 This action is often described as scraping mud off the bottom of your shoe.
 It transfers the force generated by the upper leg into the pedal before the upstroke begins.

 This is also where the hamstrings (biceps femoris) begin to take over.
 While the quads push, the hamstrings act partly to stabilize the knee and partly to begin pulling the pedal back.
-This transition is critical for efficiency; a jerky transition at the bottom of the stroke is a common cause of wasted energy.
+This transition is critical for efficiency.
+A jerky transition at the bottom of the stroke is a common cause of wasted energy.

 The Recovery Phase (8:00 to 12:00)